Akasaka International Law, Patent & Accounting Office.

 Why Does This Happen?

-3. Why Legal or Contractual Arguments Alone Don’t Resolve the Problem
+3. Why Legal Arguments Alone Don’t Work

 User’s Mindset:

-4. Solution: Using Velocity and Story Points to Manage Expectations
+4. Solution: Using Velocity and Story Points

 Basic Concepts:

-Improving the Quality of Conversations:
+Improving Conversations:

-• Show why thorough specification confirmation is critical.
+• Show why confirming specs is vital.

 Practical Tips: